elastic/elasticsearch/distribution/docker/README.md

    * Default - this is what most people use, and is based on Ubuntu
    * UBI - the same as the default image, but based upon [RedHat's UBI images][ubi], specifically their minimal flavour.
-   * WOLFI - the same as the default image, but based upon [Wolfi](https://github.com/wolfi-dev)
+   * Wolfi - the same as the default image, but based upon [Wolfi](https://github.com/wolfi-dev)
    * Iron Bank - this is the US Department of Defence's repository of digitally signed, binary container images including both Free and Open-Source software (FOSS) and Commercial off-the-shelf (COTS).
 In practice, this is